spodell/Darkhorse2/README.txt

          ./install_darkhorse2.pl -c config_filename

    Users of Oracle-MySQL version 5.6 or later should disable "strict mode" in their MySQL program configuration prior to DarkHorse installation.
-   After installation is complete, this parameter can optionally be turned back on, if desired.
+   (e.g. "set global sql_mode=‘';" from mysql program command line) After installation is complete, this parameter can optionally be turned back on, if desired.
 Strict mode is turned off by default in MariaDB and earlier versions of MySQL.
 The reason why strict mode is a problem